loochek/gameboy/README.md

 * Bomb Jack - looks playable
 * Ant Soldiers - looks playable
 * V-Rally - looks playable
-* Road Rash - looks playable
 * Oh!
 Demo - looks as intended

+* Road Rash - screen flickering during gameplay, but playable
 * Kirby's Dream Land 2 - hangs
 * Is That A Demo In Your Pocket? - some visual glitches